 Serrapeptase is a proteolytic enzyme (Proteolysis is the breakdown of proteins into smaller polypeptides or amino acids.)
 This enzyme is naturally processed and was discovered in the silkworm intestine.
 Studies reveal it has very powerful anti-inflammatory effects.

 Serrapeptase digests non-living tissue, blood clots, cysts, arterial plaque and inflammation in all forms.
 There are reports of many with endometriosis using this supplement to great effect for pain and inflammation.
 You can purchase serrapeptase as a dietary supplement.
+You can find a detailed article about serrapeptase and how it helps endometriosis HERE

 Sulphur (Methyl Sulphonyl Methane - MSM)